particle-iot/docs/src/content/reference/datasheets/m-series/m635e-datasheet.md

 ### End Product Labeling - FCC
 When the module is installed in the host device, the FCC label must be visible through a window on the final device or it must be visible when an access panel, door or cover is easily re-moved.
 If not, a second label must be placed on the outside of the final device that contains the following text:

-M404 for End Product Labeling: The final end product must be labeled in a visible area with the following

-> Contains FCC ID: 2AEMI-M404

 M635 for End Product Labeling: The final end product must be labeled in a visible area with the following

 > Contains FCC ID: 2AEMI-M635